Skip to main content

 Flora Ecosystems

-The vegetation gradient along the Nieva drainage encompasses lowland Amazonian rainforest grades into foothill forest and montane cloudforest as elevation increases toward the Cordillera Oriental.
+The vegetation gradient along the Nieva drainage encompasses lowland Amazonian rainforest grading into foothill forest and montane cloudforest as elevation increases toward the Cordillera Oriental.
 The lower elevations feature tall-canopy terra firme forest with abundant palms including huasaí (Euterpe precatoria) and pona palms (Socratea exorrhiza), which are essential in Awajún material culture and diet.
 Intermediate elevations host increasingly epiphyte-laden cloudforest with tree ferns, diverse orchids, and bromeliads.
 The upper reaches approach treeline zones with polylepis and shrubby Ericaceae.
 Several new plant species from the Nieva watershed have been formally described in recent decades, reflecting the degree to which this area remains botanically underexplored.

 Geology